 A review of all transport is carried out over the summer and, for late applications, arrangements for getting transport in place will be affected by a number of factors including the total number of late requests received and whether the school/college applied for has already been reviewed.

-We will try and meet the start of term dates where possible, but please note that for any application received after 30 June it is highly likely that transport will not be in place for the start of term, and therefore you will need to make alternative arrangements to get to school/college until the October half-term at least.
+We will try and meet the start of term dates where possible, but please note that for any application received after 6 May it is highly likely that transport will not be in place for the start of term.
+A late submission will mean that you will automatically be offered temporary travel allowance if your child is eligible for support.

 Children travelling on contracted transport direct to schools is known as dedicated transport.
 The users are often the same group of children travelling regularly and they do not mix with the general public on the transport.
 This helps to limit the number of other people with whom they come into contact.
 The government has stated that there is no need to adopt social distancing on these vehicles, and we will be using all of a vehicle's available capacity where possible.